TanStack/query/docs/src/pages/guides/query-filters.md

 - `stale?: boolean`
   - When set to `true` it will match stale queries.
   - When set to `false` it will match fresh queries.
-- `fresh?: boolean`
-  - When set to `true` it will match fresh queries.
-  - When set to `false` it will match stale queries.
 - `fetching?: boolean`
   - When set to `true` it will match queries that are currently fetching.
   - When set to `false` it will match queries that are not fetching.